MacHertZ233/MU3-ViciousOptimizers/README.md

 + When *ExtendOffset* is used, and offset A ia adjusted to a larger value (whether positive or negative), the cue ticks before the music starts will noticeably deviate from the music.
     + Using *ShiftSECount* will mitigate the situation in most cases.
 But we don't know how well the devs are doing with the audio alignment.

++ *CleanBattlefield* does not hide skills info in the final score page.

 ## Build from Source

 1. Put `Assembly-CSharp.dll` into `.\lib` folder.
 It can be retrieved from `<MU3_game_path>\package\mu3_Data\Managed`.